'Jawad is an outstanding tactical thinker and client manager.' 'He's a superstar associate with an encyclopaedic knowledge of the field.'

 - Respondent in Carnegie Minerals (Gambia) Limited v.
 Republic of The Gambia (ICSID Case No. ARB/09/19).

-- Asian state-owned entities in an UNCITRAL rules arbitration (London seat) concerning claims brought against them under a production sharing contract.
+- Asian state-owned entities in an UNCITRAL Arbitration Rules (London seat) concerning claims brought against them under a production sharing contract.

 - An Asian company in a SIAC arbitration dispute (Singapore seat) concerning a media rights agreement.